Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: Objective

 We perform a methodological comparison of random forest models built against different outcome types (binary, multinomial, survival and competing risks) for predicting central line-associated bloodstream infection (CLABSI).
 CLABSI is a hospital acquired infection defined as a bloodstream infection in patients with a central line that is not related to an infection at another site.
 CLABSI prediction models are built primarily on EHR data and most models use a binary outcome without a fixed time horizon (CLABSI event at any time during admission) or survival models not accounting for competing risks (Gao et al. 2023).
+Most models are static, making predictions at a fixed moment in time (usually at catheter placement), without updating the predictions throughout the patient's hospitalization.

-The question we aim to answer is whether incorporating more information in the outcome (exact event times for survival and competing risks; additional events in multinomial and competing risks models) leads to improved performance compared to the binary model.
-We predict the 7 days risk of CLABSI using EHR data and considering discharge, catheter removal and patient death as competing events that preclude the occurrence of the event of interest.
+The question we aim to answer is whether incorporating more information in the outcome (exact event times for survival and competing risks; additional events in multinomial and competing risks models) leads to improved performance compared to the binary model to predict the 7 day risk of CLABSI.
+We build both static and dynamic models and consider discharge, catheter removal and patient death as competing events that preclude the occurrence of the event of interest.